 How do you know whether your LinkedIn company page is performing well?
-And what improvements does your LinkedIn company page need?
+Dig into LinkedIn analytics.
+You’ll discover what improvements your LinkedIn company page needs.

 Is anyone looking at your content there?
 So many questions!
 Fortunately, Agorapulse’s LinkedIn reports can help answer them.

 Follower growth is somewhat of a vanity metric, but you should not completely ignore your follower numbers.

 In regards to LinkedIn analytics, follower growth (or lack thereof or complete loss) can be a good indicator of how your LinkedIn Company Page is performing in general.

 Let’s break this down: An influx or steady increase in followers usually means that people are finding your account, liking the content you share, and choosing to follow you.

 A big influx of activity can also mean that you’ve had a mention by a bigger brand and that you’re getting an influx of traffic.